 To make informed offers, buyers must have access to an accurate comparative market analysis that gauges economic conditions and going prices.
 Elika Real Estate works hard to make sure that all buyers have access to the most current sales figures.
 Selling prices from last week are always better than numbers six months old.
 Lagging data may not accurately reflect the current state of the real estate market.
 Unfortunately, securing access to the freshest sales figures isn’t easy.
 Official sales numbers are not available until after the closing process is complete and registered in ACRIS.

-After contractual negotiations are finalized; and funding is in place, the transaction becomes a pending sale.
+After contractual negotiations, are finalized; and funding is in place, the transaction becomes a pending sale.
 However, final closing prices won’t be available until after closing.
 In some cases, Elika Real Estate can become privy to pending sales prices through colleagues.
 These recent numbers give buyers insight into comparable markets so they can make better bids based on current trends.

 Closed Sales Registered with ACRIS

 This information is usually very accurate.
 However, these sales numbers are six to eight weeks behind current trends.
-Although public records are helpful, current data is the most valuable.
+Although public records are helpful, existing data is the most valuable.
 To gather a comprehensive list of current closing prices, Elika agents use a combination of various data sources.

 This information is invaluable when preparing a comparative market analysis that will guide your offers and negotiations.

-Deciding on an Offer
+Deciding on an Offer Price

 Elika Real Estate helps buyers negotiate the best price and purchase terms.
 Completing an accurate comparative market analysis is one way that Elika Real Estate makes sure you are getting the best deal before you submit an offer.